 if the CPM Group policies indicate that the CPM Session should be released when this CPM Client leaves the CPM Session, then stop handling of the Media belonging to the CPM Group Session of the other CPM Clients participating in the CPM Group Session and release the other CPM Clients participating in the CPM GroupSession as specified in the subsection 5.2.3.2.6; and release the resources associated with the CPM Group Session.

-remove the CPM User from the Participants Information of the CPM Group Session.
+remove the CPM User from the Participants Information of the CPM Group Session and send updates to all participants that subscribe to the Participants Information.

 Change the following text in section 5.2.3.8 as marked